vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 Although relational databases have been used for multiple decades and are easy to get started with, they do have some shortcomings, particularly in the big data era that we're in now.

 ### 1.1 Querying scalability: joins
-Best practices in relational database design suggest that you should aim for a normalised design (see in our [previous post](REF)).
+Best practices in relational database design call for a normalised design (see in our [previous post](REF)).
 This means that the different concepts in the data are separated out into tables, and can be _joined_ together again in a query.
 Unfortunately, joins can be very expensive.
-For example, the Ensembl database (www.ensembl.org) is fully normalised containing a total of 74 tables.
+For example, the Ensembl database (www.ensembl.org) is a fully normalised omics database, containing a total of 74 tables.
 For example, to get the exon positions for a given gene, one needs to run 3 joins.

 ![joins]({{ site.baseurl }}/assets/rdbms-joins.png)